sakibulhasan0/html-parser-experiment/README.md

 1. run in the shell "pip install beautifulsoup4"
+* you may need to use pip3 instad of pip
 2. place your article in the raw-article.
 3. run the script "Main" using python "script_path"
  N. - click the run icon in the vs code, it will run the script in the terminal.